Opuntia is a genus of about 200 species in the cactus family (Cactaceae), native to North and South America, from Canada to Argentina.

 Opuntias in Mexico

-The Aztecs used them to make juice which was then used to treat burns or even hepatitis.
+Aztecs used Opuntia to make juice which was then used to treat burns or even hepatitis.
 Today, Opuntias are popular because of the great economic importance of the fruit they produce.
 The fruit is known as tuna and the cactus in which it grows as nopal.

 It’s also worth to mention that Opuntia appears on the coat of arms of Mexico.
 It has such a powerful meaning in Mexico that they put it in the middle of the national flag.
 The coat of arms features a Mexican Golden Eagle, with a serpent in his beak, perched upon a Prickly Pear cactus.